-An unknown (but awesome!) place to see in Budapest!
+#12 – Wekerle Estate – An unknown (but awesome!) place to see in Budapest!

 Built-in a vernacular secession from Hungary style (Art Nouveau), a number of pretty buildings surround a quaint main square, with two large gateways leading into the estate.
 Inspiration came from rural peasant architectural styles from the past.
 Although initially built to provide housing for local workers, the eye-catching village is a pleasant place to simply walk around and admire the designs.

 Stand in the main square and admire the surrounding buildings, designed by eminent architect Károly Kós.
 You could also consider taking a guided tour of the area to learn more about its construction and purpose as well as hearing local stories and anecdotes.

-A great place in Budapest if you love to shop!
+#13 – Central Market Hall – A great place in Budapest if you love to shop!

 Why it’s awesome: The Central Market Hall is one of the best places to visit in Budapest for shopping and browsing.
-Open every day except Sundays, the market hall has been in operation since the late 1890s.
+Open every day except Sundays, the great market hall has been in operation since the late 1890s.
 The building was eventually restored in the 1990s following damage during World War Two.
-It’s the biggest and most attractive market hall in the city, with orange walls and a colourful roof.
+It’s the biggest and most attractive great market hall in the city, with orange walls and a colourful roof.

-As well as being a Budapest must do for people who love to shop, it’s also a top place for window shopping and people watching.
+As well as being a Budapest must-do for people who love to shop, it’s also a top place for window shopping and people watching.
 There are stalls spread across three levels, offering all manner of goods.
 It’s also among the best hotspots in Budapest for foodies, with a huge selection of tasty treats to tempt hungry visitors.
 It’s one of the top places to eat in Budapest for quick and easy local fast food and snacks.
 Another bonus: it’s an ideal all-weather attraction.

 What to do there: Join the crowds and make your way through the stalls laden with a huge selection of goods.
 Pick up traditional souvenirs like Hungarian dolls, glassware, embroidered items, and hand-painted ceramics, as well as trinkets and souvenirs.
 You can also browse fashions and accessories and come across stalls selling household items, footwear, kitchen accessories, toiletries, and more.

 #14 – Cinkota Old Cemetery – A nice quiet place to see in Budapest

 Why it’s awesome: Rather eerie and with a forgotten feel, the peaceful and historic Cinkota Old Cemetery can be found on the outskirts of the city.
 All but abandoned with the passing of time, nature is trying hard to reclaim the land, engulfing tombstones from days long past.
 An old church stands next to the graveyard and adds to the atmosphere.
 Definitely away from the typical tourist trail, the cemetery is usually empty.

 What to do there: Experience a sense of the stillness of time as you look at the aged tombstones among a tangled mess of overgrowth.
 Statues adorn some of the graves and it’s difficult to stop your imagination from running wild as you imagine the lives of those who have long since departed from this Earth.

 #15 – Old Jewish Quarter – A great place to visit in Budapest at night

 Why it’s awesome: One of the most fascinating neighbourhoods to visit when you explore Budapest, the Old Jewish Quarter is a hotbed of activity both by day and by night.
 Whispers from the past echo along the streets and the Jewish heritage is evident in the synagogues, homes, and former ghetto area.
-Colourful street art covers now-crumbling walls, and the neglect of many parts of the area enhance the atmosphere.
+Colourful street art covers now-crumbling walls, and the neglect of many parts of the area enhances the atmosphere.